Data Protection Policy

 - To be informed about the mechanics of automated decision-making process that will significantly affect them;

 - To not have significant decisions, that will affect them, taken solely by automated process;

 - To sue for compensation if they suffer damage by any contravention of the GDPR;

 - To act to rectify, block, erase, including the right to be forgotten, or destroy inaccurate data;

-- To request the Supervisory Authority to assess whether any provision of the GDPR has been contravened;
+- To request the Data Protection Commissioner to assess whether any provision of the GDPR has been contravened;

 - To have personal data provided to them in a structured, commonly used and machine-readable format, and the right to have that data transmitted to another controller;